PascalBod/IMTAtlantique-2024/README.md

 > Eclipse and the plugin must have been installed before the first session, and an "Hello World" application must have been run on the ESP-EYE board, to ensure that everything is working correctly.

 Refer to these [instructions](prerequisites_instructions.md) to complete the prerequisites.

+## Course

+The course is at this URL: https://pascalbod.github.io/IMTAtlantique-2024/.